Skip to cookie consent Skip to main content

 In coronary bypass surgery, surgeons take a healthy blood vessel from elsewhere in the body, and use it to create a new pathway for blood to flow around the blocked artery.
 The surgeons choose the new blood vessel carefully so that the benefits of the procedure last a long time.
 Dr. Sundt explains, “Our goal is to use as many arterial grafts (arteries from the chest) as possible as opposed to veins from the leg.
 For younger patients particularly, we try to get as close as possible to complete arterial grafting.”

 “Coronary bypass surgery won't prevent heart attacks 100 percent, but it's been shown to reduce the risk and can make you live longer,” says Dr. Sundt.
-These risks are reduced even further if patients follow good lifestyle habits after surgery, like not smoking, reducing their cholesterol, and exercising regularly.
+These risks are reduced even further if patients follow good lifestyle habits after surgery, like quitting smoking, reducing their cholesterol, and exercising regularly.

 Coronary artery disease risk factors and symptoms